rampatra/jbot/README.md

 ## Why use JBot?

 * Provides you with __all the boilerplate code__ which handles underlying websocket connections and other complexities.
-* Supports a few __extra events__ in addition to all the [events supported by Slack RTM API](https://api.slack.com/events) which makes your work a lot more easier.
+* Supports __extra events__ in addition to all the events supported by Slack/Facebook which makes your work a lot more easier.
 * __Receiving & sending messages__ is as easy as defining a `@Controller` and calling `reply()`.
 * __Conversation feature__ of JBot makes talking to your bot a breeze.
 This feature makes JBot different than rest of the Java frameworks out there.
 * __Well tested__ with good coverage unit tests.